 Carbohydrate Content Analysis

 Dogs use carbohydrates as a simple energy source.
-Dogs do not require significant carbohydrates in their diet and they are commonly added to reduce cost and increase shelf life.
-As the chart above displays, a maximum of 21% of Dr. Marty Pets Nature’s Blend calories are derived from carbohydrates.
+Dogs do not require a significant portion of carbohydrates in their diet, and they are commonly added to reduce cost and increase shelf life.
+As the chart above displays, a maximum of 18% of Dr. Marty Pets Nature’s Blend calories are derived from carbohydrates.

 Please note that this is the maximum amount of carbohydrates as calculated by the guaranteed analysis.
 In reality, this value of carbohydrates is likely to be a lot lower.
-This is significantly below average for a Dog Food.
+This carbohydrate proportion is significantly below average for a Dog Food recipe.

-This carbohydrate content is notably low and very satisfactory.
-The carbohydrate content of this dog food consists of a mix of plant-based material including Flax, Sweet Potatoes, and Pea Flour.
+This carbohydrate proportion is notably lower than most other dog food recipes and very satisfactory.
+The carbohydrate content of this dog food consists of a mix of plant-based materials, including Flax, Sweet Potatoes, and Pea Flour.

-While Flax and Sweet Potatoes are considered high-quality sources, Pea Flour is not.
-Thankfully the portion present is quite small.
+While Flax and Sweet Potatoes are considered higher-quality sources, Pea Flour is not.
+Thankfully the portion of Pea Flour present is quite small.

 Protein Content Analysis

-Dogs use Protein for growth, development, and maintenance.
-Excess protein can be burned as calories.
-As the chart above displays, a minimum of 34% of Dr. Marty Pets Nature’s Blend calories are derived from protein.
+Dogs use Protein for growth, development, and maintenance, making it a critical component of their diet.
+Despite what many believe, excess Protein can be burned as calories.
+As the chart above displays, a minimum of 31% of Dr. Marty Pets Nature’s Blend calories are derived from Protein.

-Please note that this is the minimum amount of protein as calculated by the guaranteed analysis.
-In reality, this value of protein is likely to be higher.
-This is significantly above average for a Dog Food.
+Please note that this is the minimum amount of Protein as calculated by the guaranteed analysis.
+In reality, this value of Protein is likely to be higher.
+This protein proportion is significantly above average for a Dog Food recipe.

-This is an extremely high proportion of protein and far above the needs of most dogs including those that are active.
-Nevertheless, this additional protein is not wasted and can be instead burnt as calories.
+This is an extremely high proportion of Protein and far above the needs of most dogs, including those that are very active.
+Nevertheless, this additional Protein is not wasted and can be instead burnt as calories.

-This protein is from a range of meat and fish ingredients such as Beef, Duck, and Salmon.
-These are all high-quality sources and provide a full range of amino acids.
+This Protein is from a range of meat and fish ingredients such as Beef, Duck, and Salmon.
+These are all high-quality animal-based sources of Protein and provide a full range of amino acids.

 Fat Content Analysis

-Dogs use fat as a concentrated energy source.
+Dogs use Fat in their diet as a concentrated energy source.
 In addition, fats also play a role in development and maintenance.
-As the chart above displays, a minimum of 45% of Dr. Marty Pets Nature’s Blend calories are derived from Fat.
+As the chart above displays, a minimum of 51% of Dr. Marty Pets Nature’s Blend calories are derived from Fat.

-Please note that this is the minimum amount of fat as calculated by the guaranteed analysis.
-In reality, this value of fat is likely to be a lot higher.
-This is significantly above average for a Dog Food.
+Please note that this is the minimum amount of Fat as calculated by the guaranteed analysis.
+In reality, this value of Fat is likely to be a lot higher.
+This fat proportion is significantly above average for a Dog Food recipe.

-This is an extremely high level of fat which will have the effect of making this food extremely appealing to your dog.
+This is a very high level of Fat which will have the effect of making this food extremely appealing to your dog.

-The fat appears to be entirely sourced from the range of meat and fish sources present which are an ideal source.
-Unfortunately, if this food is not properly managed it could cause a dog to gain weight.
+The Fat appears to be entirely sourced from the range of high-quality meat and fish sources present, which are an ideal source.
+Unfortunately, if this food and the portions provided are not properly managed, it could cause a dog to gain weight.

-Overall Dr Marty Pets Nature’s Blend contains an average of 3750 kcal/kg or 428 kcal per 8oz. cup
+Overall Dr Marty Pets Nature’s Blend contains an average of 4990 kcal/kg, 256 kcal/cup.

 Guaranteed Analysis – Dr. Marty Pets Nature’s Blend